AXErunners/axerunners.github.io/_posts/2018-03-02-masternode-vps.md

 swapon /swapfile
 nano /etc/fstab
 ```
-enter the following file at the end:
+Enter the following file at the end:
 `/swapfile none swap sw 0 0`

 #### Install AXE on VPS